 12. More tips on skipping the wait.
 To avoid long lines without having to pay reservation fees, you’ll need to plan ahead and be prepared to check out some of the non-ride attractions at the park.
 To start, when you arrive at the resort, head to the back and avoid the buildup for the Coastersaurus and Safari Trek.
 Also, if you must ride the Sky Cruiser, one of Legoland’s most popular attractions, be sure to do it when you first arrive.
 This elevated, pedal-powered coaster offers awesome panoramic views of Fun Town but is not worth waiting hours for.
 At mid-day, when the park is at its busiest, you’ll want to head into Fun Town and visit some of the areas less popular, but surprisingly enjoyable attractions, including the Lego Factory tour, Police and Fire Academy or DUPLO Playtown.
 You can also make your way over to the Imagination Zone where your kids will spend hours building and racing their own LEGO car.
 And don’t forget to check out Miniland, where your pint-sized squirt will love wandering along paths passing world-famous cities and attractions scaled to just about their height.

 13. Take it or leave it.
-Even if you don’t plan to splash around at the water park, you’ll want to bring swimsuits, towels and an extra sets of clothes to keep in the car—∆ust in case.
+Even if you don’t plan to splash around at the water park, you’ll want to bring swimsuits, towels and extra clothes to keep in the car—just in case.
 Pirate Shores has a few wet rides, a splash pad, and a play structure with mini waterslides and several dowsing features to cool off in when things heat up.
-If you don’t want to carry your gear with you, there are lockers located at Pirate Shores for $3 (Psst… this is the cheapest in the park), and for a quick dry try one of the family dryers afterward for $5.
+If you don’t want to carry your gear with you, there are lockers located at Pirate Shores for $3 (Psst … this is the cheapest in the park), and for a quick dry try one of the family dryers afterward for $5.

 15. Don’t skip Sea Life Aquarium.
 If you’ve never been before, the Sea Life Aquarium is definitely worth a visit.
 Although it’s a quick trip through the whole thing (typically an hour) it’s the perfect size for small attention spans.
 Most of the exhibits are indoors with the exception of the touch tanks, so it’s also a great way to escape warmer daytime temperatures.
 At the aquarium, you’ll see jellyfish, seahorses, eels and a Giant Pacific Octopus.
 There’s also a large underwater tunnel that wanders through the Lost City of Atlantis, a 200,000-gallon tank filled with sharks, rays, and tropical fish to give you a scuba diver’s perspective of these thrilling sea creatures.
 Kids can learn more about their favorite underwater animals during one of the special Tank Talks or Feeding Times, plus take part in an educational scavenger hunt to earn a special prize when they’ve found all the clues.